 From the moment I wake up, it's go-go-go!
 There was never any time to make the bed or have breakfast.
 At work, there is no time to think about home life, let alone lunch.
 Seven hours later, I would be home and would see my to-do list staring me right in the face.
 Does it ever stop?

 Finally, it's time to cook, but there's no food!
-"Make A list," and "Go shopping” are added to the never ending To-Do list.
+"Make A list," and "Go shopping” is added to the never-ending To-Do list.

 On top of that, there's gym, family, and oh yeah, SLEEP!
 Don’t even get me started on hanging out with friends.

 For many of us, this is life.
-To be honest, this was my life for a long time and it was tiring.
-Like Jesse Spano in Save by the bell said, "I'm so excited!
-I'm soooo... scared!"
+To be honest, this was my life for a long time, and it was tiring.
+I was like Jesse Spano from Saved by the Bell, screaming "I'm so excited!
+I'm so scared!"